nisharam/spacexProgramList/README.md

 and flex-wrap to wrap them in the container.
 By using this we can have 3 cards on desktop view and 2 cards on tablet .
 It sets accrording to the screen size.

+### The following checks has been done in the project:-
+Not set up the CI/CD for the project but checked these criteria:-
+* lint
+* test:- wrote few unit test cases and passed.

 ### Following is the step to set up the project.
 * Run ```npm i``` :- It will install all the required dependencies.